sib-swiss/termal/roadmap.md

 * Make the labels panel part of a more general left pane, which could contain other "by-sequence" panes such as length and conservation (WRT consensus)

 * Reinstate the "blinky" consensus, at least optionally

+* For "wide" alignments, let the empty lines below the sequences and above the bottompanel prolong the axis ticks, aiding the reading of the positions.

 TODO
 ====